LiliaFramework/Lilia/docs/docs/libraries/lia.config.md

 **Purpose**

 Sends all changed config values to a client.
-If no client is provided the values are broadcast to everyone.
+If no client is provided, the values are broadcast to everyone.

 **Parameters**

-* `client` (*player*): Player to receive the config data.
+* `client` (*Player*): Player to receive the config data.

 **Realm**